Knight Bachelor: Honorifics and post-nominal letters

-Knights Bachelor may prefix "Sir" to their forenames and wives of Knights may prefix "Lady" to their surnames.
-Since recipients are not knights of an order of chivalry there are no post-nominal letters associated with the honour.
+Knights Bachelor may prefix "Sir" to their forenames, and wives of Knights may prefix "Lady" to their surnames.
+The award originated in the Middle Ages.
+There are no post-nominal letters associated with the honour nor can it be awarded to women.
+(They are instead appointed Dames Commander of the Order of the British Empire).

 Insignia

-Until 1926 Knights Bachelor had no insignia which they could wear, but in that year King George V issued a warrant authorising the wearing of a badge on all appropriate occasions by Knights Bachelor; this badge is worn on the left side of the coat or outer garment.
+Until 1926, Knights Bachelor had no specific insignia which they could wear, but in that year, King George V issued a warrant authorising the wearing of a breast badge on all appropriate occasions by Knights Bachelor.
+This badge is worn on the left side of the coat or outer garment.
 Measuring 2+3/8 in in length and 1+3/8 in in width, it is described in heraldic terms as follows:

 Upon an oval medallion of vermilion, enclosed by a scroll a cross-hilted sword belted and sheathed, pommel upwards, between two spurs, rowels upwards, the whole set about with the sword belt, all gilt.

-In 1974, Queen Elizabeth II issued a further warrant authorising the wearing on appropriate occasions of a neck badge, slightly smaller in size, and in miniature.
-In 1988 a new certificate of authentication, a knight's only personal documentation, was designed by the College of Arms.
+In 1973, Queen Elizabeth II issued a further warrant authorising the wearing on appropriate occasions of a neck badge (of smaller size) and a miniature medal.
+In 1988, a new certificate of authentication, a Knight Bachelor's only personal documentation, was designed by the College of Arms.

-Imperial Society of Knights Bachelor
+Imperial society

 The Imperial Society of Knights Bachelor was founded for the maintenance and consolidation of the Dignity of Knights Bachelor in 1908, and obtained official recognition from the Sovereign in 1912.
 The Society keeps records of all Knights Bachelor, in their interest.

-Equivalence
+Nonequivalence

 There is no female counterpart to Knight Bachelor.
 The lowest knightly honour that can be conferred upon a woman is Dame Commander of the Most Excellent Order of the British Empire (DBE), which is one rank higher than Knight Bachelor (being the female equivalent of KBE or Knight Commander of the Most Excellent Order of the British Empire, which is the next male knightly rank above Knight Bachelor).

 Only citizens of Commonwealth realms can be created Knights Bachelor; people of other nationalities are generally made honorary KBEs.